Serena gets serious, easy for Murray

-LONDON Scenting a fifth Wimbledon singles title, grasscourt predator Serena Williams mowed down defending champion Petra Kvitova to move ominously into the semi-finals for the eighth time on Tuesday as the championships again battled the elements.
+LONDON With the whiff of a fifth Wimbledon singles title in the air, grasscourt predator Serena Williams cut down defending champion Petra Kvitova to move ominously into the semi-finals on Tuesday.

-The 30-year-old American, who still looks unstoppable when in full flow on the lawns, wheeled out the heavy artillery to crack down 13 aces in a 6-3 7-5 victory that significantly raised the bar in a disappointing women's tournament.
+The 30-year-old American, who still looks unstoppable when in full flow on a grasscourt, wheeled out the heavy artillery to crack down 13 aces in a 6-3 7-5 victory that significantly raised the bar in a disappointing women's tournament.

-The men's tournament got back on track as the five fourth round matches were completed 24 hours later than scheduled despite the best efforts of the non-existent British summer.

-For a change it was all rather tame for home favourite Andy Murray who dispensed with the theatrics to ease past Marin Cilic 7-5 6-2 6-3 to reach the last eight for a fifth straight year.

-Williams was ruthless against fourth seed Kvitova, who boasted some lethal weaponry of her own.

-Czech Kvitova fought fire with fire to stay in touch with the American powerhouse but was eventually de-throned in a high-quality clash which marked Williams' first taste of life under the Centre Court roof.
+Fourth seeded Czech Kvitova, who boasts some lethal weaponry of her own, fought fire with fire to stay in contention but was eventually de-throned in a high-quality clash which marked Williams' first taste of life under the Centre Court roof.

 "You can't play a defending Wimbledon champion or grand slam champion and not elevate your game," Williams told reporters.